This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - You can make many different versions of pralines.
 I like to add ½ cup of dark chocolate chips to mine to make chocolate pralines.

 - People add rum raisins, coconut, rum, butterscotch, banana, and strawberry extract.
-Add any flavorings toward the end.
-If you use either banana or strawberry extract, omit the vanilla.
+If you use either banana or strawberry extract, omit the vanilla extract.

-- The easiest way to clean your pots and tools is to fill the pot with hot water and boil it for a minute, and the sugar will melt off.
+- The easiest way to clean your pots and tools is to fill them with hot water and boil them for a minute.
+The sugar will melt off.

 FAQs